RosettaCommons/documentation/rosetta_basics/structural_concepts/Mover.md

 -	Whole Pose Movers.
 Generally apply one extensive operation to the whole Pose, but is nonetheless atomic with respect to the operation performed.
 A good example would be [[MinMover]] or [[PackRotamersMover]].
 -	Residue Movers.
 Manipulate single residues (for example, the backbone dihedrals in SmallMover) or a vector of residues or a subset of a Pose.
-- Enzymatic Movers.
+-	[[EnzymaticMover]]s.
 Replace, add, or remove residues to a Pose, simulating enzymatic reactions, such as post-translational modifications.
 -	Analysis Movers.
 Do not change the Pose; only report geometric and energetic properties about it.
 They are Movers nonetheless because it is useful to take advantage of the frameworks in which Movers play a natural part.
 -	Container Movers.
 These movers, like [[SequenceMover]], do nothing but arrange other Movers in a generic fashion.